 Once you get the bacon grease warming in your pot, add the sausage, andouille, tasso and bacon.
 Cook together for about 8 minutes, or until everything starts browning up nicely.
 Then add the chicken and cook until every piece turns white.
 You start to get a really good arm work out at this point.

 Once the meats are all combined, add the onion, bell pepper, celery and garlic…cook until tender.

 Once this is done, start looking at all those pre-measured ingredients you set aside.
 Add the rice and stir and stir until every piece is covered in liquid that has been released from the veggies; this takes about five minutes, so it’s not a fast process!
 After the rice is coated, add the tomatoes, beef stock and Kitchen Bouquet browning sauce.

 Don’t forget the thyme!
 Cover the dutch oven and put in the oven at 300 for 45 minutes.
 Do not peek!
-Once 45 minutes is up take out of the oven and ENJOY.
+Once 45 minutes is up, take it out of the oven and ENJOY.
 Feeds a crowd!

 Enjoy with a cold beer or wine, crusty french bread and in my case one or two different types of hot sauce.

 Find more amazing recipes in our “Food & Dining” section.
 Click here.